 Unit pricing contracts are best when the project involves the repetition of easily identified units of work.
 Some unit pricing contracts use qualified pricing to ensure that the amount of labor to install certain fixtures or assemblies is accounted for.
 For example: you may bid one price for one or two of a certain type of fixture and bid a second price for six or more of that fixture.

 Generally, electrical estimates that deploy unit pricing should have a built-in cushion to prevent a loss of profit.

-For larger projects, most electrical contractors will use quantity takeoff for their electrical bids.
+For larger projects, most electrical contractors will use quantity takeoff for their electrical estimates.

 With the project drawings in hand, make an accurate and detailed count of the project’s fixtures, switches, and wiring, as well as drops to switches, receptacles, and panels.
 You’ll also need to measure all wiring runs.

 With these figures in hand, you can create a list of material quantities, which are assigned prices and labor units.
 Add them up and you have your bid.

 Consider using onscreen takeoff software to improve your efficiency

 Many electrical contractors are turning to onscreen takeoff software.